67 million Americans face healthcare disaster if Congress cuts telehealth benefits

 Telehealth’s role in Medicare is no longer a luxury but a necessity.
 With the growth in acceptance of virtual care, particularly for rural and mobility-challenged seniors, the end of these flexibilities could create severe disruptions.
 Elderly patients rely on telehealth to manage chronic conditions, access mental health services, and prevent unnecessary hospital visits.
 Should Congress fail to extend the provisions, many recipients will be forced back to in-person visits, straining an already overwhelmed healthcare system.

 The legislative push to extend these benefits is still in limbo.
 The House Ways & Means Committee and the House Energy & Commerce Committee have both put forth proposals for a two-year extension, but time is running short.
-Experts, including Kyle Zebley from the American Telemedicine Association, have voiced concerns that without swift action, access to vital healthcare for millions of seniors will be jeopardized.
+Experts, including Kyle Zebley from the American Telemedicine Association, have voiced concerns that without action, access to vital healthcare for millions of seniors will be jeopardized.
 Lawmakers are being urged to prioritise passing a bill before the December deadline to avoid widespread chaos in healthcare delivery.

 Medicare telehealth in limbo as deadlines approach